koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 lang: ''
 ---

-## Analyzing the integrated systems in Neurobagel
+## Analyzing the systems integration in Neurobagel

 <!-- background and purpose in bulletpoints -->
 Before Neurobagel, there were online tools and databases for finding open neuroimaging (brain imaging) datasets.